Forgot Password

 Can beginners can do Manaslu Curcuit Trek?

-Manaslu circuit trek moderate to difficult level trek, you need much physical effort to complete this trek. you need to walk 4-6 hours in a day and cross Larkey Pass 5106m / 16752ft. physically fit and mentally prepared trekkers who can walk around 6 hours in a day can complete this trek even if they are beginners.
+Physically fit and mentally prepared trekkers who can walk around 6-7 hours a day can complete this trek even if they are beginners.

 How much does it cost for Manaslu Circuit Trek?

-The average cost for the Manaslu circuit trek is $950 to $1400 however the price varies on how many days the trek is, what service is included, and the group size. we are offering 14 days of Manaslu Circuit Trek at a reasonable price of $990 including meals and accommodation with the best service.
+The average cost for the Manaslu circuit trek is $950 to $ 1,400; however, the price varies on how many days the trek is, what services are included, and the group size.

 How many days does it take to complete Manaslu Circuit trek?

-The Manaslu circuit trek trek requires around 18 days including travel and days in Kathmandu too.
-Besides, it takes 13 days to complete Manaslu circuit trek which treks around eighth highest mountain, beginning from Soti Khola, going up and back along a different path, ending in Syange.
+The Manaslu Circuit trek requires around 18 days, including travel and days in Kathmandu too.
+Besides, it takes 8-13 days to complete the Manaslu Circuit trek, depending on the itinerary.

 What mountains can be seen from Manaslu Circuit with Tsum Valley trek?